-I am writing to inform you that the above named person has passed away.
-I enclose a certified copy of the death certificate.
+I am writing to inform you that the above named has died and I enclose a certified copy of the death certificate.

 Expenses have been incurred by me in respect of the deceased's funeral of [\$ Amount] by [Person/company who was paid funeral expenses].
 Details are attached.